How to Choose the Right Cable Gland

 MaterialIP classTemperature rangeAdvantagesLimitationsTypical industries

-Plastic (Polyamide)IP66-IP68-20 to +100 °CLightweight, low-cost, chemical-resistantNot for extreme environmentsTelecom, building
+Plastic (Polyamide)IP66–IP68-20 to +100 °CLightweight, affordable, and chemical-resistantNot for extreme environmentsTelecom, building

-Stainless steelIP66–IP69-20 to +100 °CHygienic, corrosion-resistant, durableMore expensive, heavierFood, offshore
+Stainless steelIP66–IP69-20 to +100 °CHygienic, corrosion-resistant, and durableHigher cost and weightFood, offshore

-EMC (Brass/Stainless)IP66–IP69-20 to +100 °CEMC protection, strain reliefRequires groundingTelecom, medical technology
+EMC (brass / stainless steel)IP66–IP69-20 to +100 °CEMC protection and effective strain reliefRequires proper groundingTelecom, medical technology

 Summary